 Dennis Johnson joined TMI Systems Corporation, located in Dickinson, ND, in 1974 as Plant Industrial Engineer.
 He became President in January 1982.
 Since January 1982 he has served continuously as either President, Chief Executive Officer, or Board Chair.
 He is currently a member of Bank of North Dakota's advisory board and a member of the board of directors of MDU Resources Group, Inc. Dennis is a former director of the Federal Reserve Bank of Minneapolis.
 He served from July 2000 through October 2015 as President of the Dickinson City Commission and was twice named Outstanding Elected Official of the Year by the North Dakota League of Cities.
 Dennis earned a bachelor's degree in electrical and electronics engineering from NDSU in 1971.
 He earned a master's degree in industrial engineering from NDSU in 1974.

 Todd Jonas is the Sr. Vice President of Operations & Asset Management for Tenaska, Inc. Tenaska, Inc. provides energy development services.
 It operates through its subsidiaries which offer energy marketing, power generation, private equity, gas exploration and production services.
 The company was founded by Howard L. Hawks and Thomas E. Hendricks in 1987 and is headquartered in Omaha, NE.
 Todd graduated from NDSU in 1984 with a bachelor’s degree in mechanical engineering.

-CEO and Co-Founder - Myriad Mobile
+CEO and Co-Founder - Bushel

 Advanced Technology Manager - John Deere Electronic Solutions